-If you can’t use your business name as your username because it’s already taken, try to keep the name similar.
-For example, use the first part of your business name plus some indication of what you do.
+If you can’t use your business name as your username because it’s taken, try to keep the name as close as possible to your business name.
+For example, use the first part of your business name and indicate what you do.
 Don’t stress it, though, because you can always change your username later.

 Optimizing Your Instagram Account

-Once you’ve got your business account setup, it’s time to fill in the details.
+Once you’ve got your business account set up, it’s time to fill in the details.
 Choose the right profile picture, such as a logo or other familiar image, to start optimizing your profile.
-Keep in mind, the app automatically crops profile photos into a circle.
-If you need to work with a designer to make sure your logo fits appropriately, do so.
+Keep in mind that the app automatically crops profile photos into a circle.
+If you need to work with a designer to ensure your logo fits appropriately, do so.

-Your profile photo is such a huge part of making a good first impression on new visitors.
-If you choose not to use your logo, make sure your profile photo is still consistent with all of your other branding and marketing.
+Your profile photo is a massive part of making an excellent first impression on new visitors.
+If you choose not to use your logo, make sure your profile photo is consistent with your other branding and marketing.
 The next step is writing your bio.
 There is a 150-character maximum, so keep it brief.

 Managing Your Instagram Settings

-Once you’ve got your profile optimized, it’s time to look at your account settings.
+Once you’ve optimized your profile, it’s time to look at your account settings.
 Visit your profile and click on the three stacked lines in the right-hand corner.
 Once you’re there, click on settings.
 This is where you’re able to make changes in terms of your password, notifications, and other vital elements.
 There are a few settings you should look at right away:

-This lets you manage who can see and reply to any stories you post.
-It’s highly encouraged to allow followers to see and respond on all of your stories as this will increase engagement, and quite possibly, will enable you to convert some visitors into customers.
+Story settings let you manage who can see and reply to any stories you post.
+It’s highly encouraged to allow followers to see and respond to all of your stories, as this will increase engagement and enable you to convert some visitors into customers.

-This is handy if you’re looking to hide comments with specific phrases or keywords.
-For example, you keep getting spam mentioning a competitor.
-Try hiding words related to them to avoid this.
+The comments section is handy if you hide comments with specific phrases or keywords.
+For example, if you keep getting spam mentioning a competitor you can hide words and phrases they frequently use in their attacks.

-This is a feature that allows you to add five additional accounts.
+Instagram includes a feature that allows you to add five additional accounts.
 The best part?
 You don’t have to log in and out to change over accounts.
 You can also have several persons logged in an account all at the same time.
-This is great for anyone who is working with a marketing manager to handle the account.
+This is great for anyone working with a marketing manager to handle the account.
 Click add account and enter the information for each additional account you have.